How to buy the best hedge trimmer

 Long-reach hedge trimmers can be found as corded electric, cordless or petrol models.
 Petrol long-reach hedge trimmers can often be sold as or converted to a multi-tool, and the hedge trimmer head can be swapped for a strimmer head or a pruner.
 This means you can effectively have several tools without having to buy more than one motor.

-We've reviewed several long-reach hedge trimmers, so have a look at our guide to long-reach hedge trimmers.
+We've reviewed several long-reach hedge trimmers, so have a look at our guide to .

 Pros: Perfect for cutting tall hedges safely.